The Eric And Wendy Schmidt Fund For Strategic Innovation

 What They Don't Fund

-The fund does not accept unsolicited proposals and operates through pre-selected charitable organizations and specific program initiatives.
+The fund does not accept unsolicited proposals and operates through pre-selected charitable organisations and specific programme initiatives.

 Governance and Leadership